How to Hire an Intern (+ Free Intern Agreement Template)

 - Full-time Semester Internship: There may be times when your intern wants to take a break from their study schedule and embed themselves full-time in their chosen field.

 In general, unpaid internships need to align closely with the academic calendar, whereas paid internships provide you with more scheduling flexibility.
 There are also other options, like bringing a foreign graduate student over for a year-long internship.
-In those cases, you’ll be responsible not only to provide a living wage to the intern but also to manage housing, transportation, and other costs, such as healthcare.
+In those cases, you’ll be responsible for providing a living wage to the intern while also managing housing, transportation, and other costs, such as healthcare.

 Step 2: Find Interns

 Once you’ve decided on the type of job and type of intern you need, you should begin looking for an intern.
-A great place to start is with academic institutions that train students on those skill sets.
+A great place to start is with academic institutions that train students in those skill sets.
 If you’re looking for a biomed research intern, for example, you’d likely search universities with medical programs.
-You may also want to consider job boards.
+You may also want to consider looking through social media and using job boards.

 - Universities: Many universities have structured internship programs that provide students with college credit for their internship experience.
 Others manage paid internship programs for students, and a few offer funds to support their learners participating in unpaid internships.